 Professional Baseball Stadium in Downtown Denver

-Home games of the Colorado Rockies are played from roughly April to September.
+Home games of the Colorado Rockies are played from roughly April to September in Downtown Denver.
 Both evening and weekend games are big draws, though everyone is happy to take a day off work to attend a midweek day game.

 The Rockies started out in Mile High Stadium for their first two seasons from 1993 to 1995.
 Coors Field was built just for them, at a cost of $300 million.
 There are 63 luxury suites, 4,526 club seats and a slew of regular seating surrounding the field.
 Tickets range in price and the cheapest of the bunch are the Rockpile.
 Many folks buy seats here just to get inside the stadium during games.